Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Conclusion

 \section{Conclusion}

-ES have had an increasing interest in the past decade both as a research subject and as a method for solving real-world problems.
-In this paper, we have successfully developed a methodology using ES to optimize the characterization of the Jones matrices of homogeneous optical elements.
-We implemented an EA with the PM operator and GA with the SBX and PM operators to reduce the number of evaluations required by the traditional search method.
-The experimental results showed that both algorithms find the maximum visibility and the corresponding values for $\alpha$ and $\beta$ of the search space with fewer evaluations, and with a high rate of convergence, which signifies the development of an efficient and reliable method.
-Therefore, we conclude that ES have proven to be effective in the optimization of the search for the eigenvectors of homogeneous optical elements.
-The present analysis has shown that the usage of ES in the area of optics is a promising research area and as future research, we would like to keep exploring the effect of other parameters like $\eta_c$ and $\eta_m$ in order to decrease even further the number of evaluations, and the general application of ES on the more complex case of inhomogeneous optical elements, for which no method of characterization currently exists.
+EAs have had an increasing interest in the past decade both as a research subject and as a method for solving real-world problems.
+In this paper, we have developed a methodology using EAs to optimize the characterization of the Jones matrices of homogeneous optical elements.
+We implemented an \mplea with the PM operator and \mplga with the SBX and PM operators to reduce the number of evaluations required by the general search method.
+The experimental results showed that both algorithms are able to find the maximum visibility and the corresponding values for $\alpha$ and $\beta$ of the search space with fewer evaluations, and with a high rate of convergence, which signifies the development of an efficient and reliable method.
+Therefore, we have shown that EAs are effective and useful in the optimization of the search for the eigenvectors of homogeneous optical elements.
+The present analysis has shown that the usage of EAs in the area of polarimetry is a promising research area and as future research, we would like to keep exploring the effect of other parameters like $\eta_c$ and $\eta_m$ in order to decrease even further the number of evaluations, and the general application of EAs on the more complex case of inhomogeneous optical elements, for which no method of characterization currently exists.